Magic Weekend: 2025: Return to Newcastle

 Following the RFL partnership with IMG there were rumours that Magic Weekend would be scrapped for 2025 with it being known the IMG advising the RFL to remove loop fixtures from Super League which would include Magic Weekend.
 Ahead of Magic 2024, RL Commercial (the RFL's marketing branch) chief confirmed that while IMG and the RFL were looking to scrap loop fixtures, Magic Weekend would remain in the calendar.

 Following the 2024 event, The Guardian stated that the RFL were considering a return to Newcastle, along with Nottingham, Dublin, and Cardiff as venues for Magic 2025.

+2026–: Return to Liverpool

+On 25 November 2025, Super League announced that Magic Weekend would return to Liverpool, this time at Everton's Hill Dickinson Stadium.
+Magic Weekend 2026 will feature only the British teams in Super League, with the two French sides Catalans Dragons and Toulouse Olympique, contesting a "Magic Fixture" at a neutral venue in France on the same weekend.
+Before confirmation of its return, the event had previously been set to be removed following Super League's expansion to 14 teams and the subsequent removal of loop fixtures from the competition.

+In June, Stade Pierre-Fabre in Castres was confirmed as the venue of the French Magic Fixture.

+The 2026 event saw record ticket sales with 77,442 attending the Hill Dickinson Stadium.
+During the event, the RFL announced Magic Weekend would remain at Everton for 2027 with the event moving back to early May.